rawify/Complex.js/README.md

 Complex inverse()
 ---
-Calculates the complex inverse of the number (1 / z)
+Calculates the multiplicative inverse of the complex number (1 / z)

 Complex conjugate()
 ---